Ben Mauk

+Early life

 Mauk led the Kenton Wildcats to consecutive Ohio Division IV championships in 2001 and 2002.
 At the completion of his senior season, Ben gained national recognition by winning the 2002 Ohio Mr. Football Award, 2002 Gatorade Ohio Football Player of the Year and the 2002 Art Tuion Award Winner after throwing for the national record 6,540 yards that season alone.

 During his high school career, Mauk became one of the most celebrated quarterbacks in Ohio High School Athletics Association history.

 Mauk committed to Wake Forest University on July 8, 2003.
 Mauk wasn't heavily recruited, as he only had two other FBS scholarship offers: Kent State and Bowling Green.

-College
+College career

 Wake Forest

 He was redshirted his first season, in 2003.
 In 2004, Ben played in ten games and started three.
 Against Clemson University, on his first collegiate snap, he set the record for the longest touchdown pass in Wake history, at 85 yards.
 He led the Deacons to a 4–7 overall record and was named to The Sporting News's ACC All-Freshman Team.
 In 2005, he played in ten games and started seven; the Deacons had another 4–7 season.

 In 2006, Mauk sustained an injury to his right (throwing) arm in the first game against Syracuse.
 Mauk attempted to recover a fumble in the third quarter when two Orange players fell on the arm.
 He suffered a fractured humerus, a dislocated shoulder, and a torn labrum.
 Shortly after the injury, he underwent reconstructive surgery in which surgeons put a titanium plate with eight screws in his upper arm and installed three anchors in the shoulder.
 The Deacons, with redshirt freshman Riley Skinner taking over for Mauk, would go on to finish 11–3, winning their first ACC Championship Game, and on to the school's first BCS game in the Orange Bowl, in which the Deacons would lose to the Louisville Cardinals.